Care Guide

 โš Important

-Her reaction to dogs can look like excitement, but it isn't - it's mostly appeasement and stress.
-I've noticed recently her hackles going up (fur standing along her shoulders and spine, like a little dinosaur ridge), meaning she's not comfortable, even if she seems like she wants to get closer.
+Her reaction to dogs can look like excitement, but it's mostly appeasement and stress coming out in bouncy form.
+I've recently noticed her hackles going up more often in these moments (the fur standing up along her shoulders and spine, like a little dinosaur ridge), meaning she's really not comfortable, even if she seems like she wants to get closer.

 If you see a dog:

-2. If you can't cross: before she locks onto the dog, say "are you watching?" or "look" to get her attention on you.
+2. If you can't cross: try to get her focus before before she locks onto the dog: say "are you watching?" or "look!" to get her eyes on you.
 The moment she looks at you, give her a "yes!" and treat.
-Keep repeating as you move past.

-3. If she freezes and stares, she should eventually choose to turn and move โ€” she doesn't actually want to engage.
-If the dog is far enough away, just wait her out, keep gently moving, and she'll come.
+3. If the dog is far enough away and she seems locked in and can't focus on you, she does usually eventually choose to turn and move away โ€” she doesn't actually want to engage.
+Just give her a sec and keep keep gently moving, and she'll come.

-4. but if she freezes or lies down while the dog gets closer, just tug her a little to move her on.
-I'm trying to avoid her letting her practice the lying-down-while-dog-approaches thing as i recently learn it's anti-social/mimcs stalking behaviour that the other dog can feel threatened by ๐Ÿซ
+4. But if she freezes or lies down and the dog gets closer, just get her moving even with a little tug and speaking to her.
+I'm trying to avoid her letting her practice the lying-down-while-dog-approaches thing as I recently learned it's anti-social/mimics stalking behaviour that the other dog can feel threatened by ๐Ÿซ

 Other people